New Relic vs Datadog vs Dynatrace APM Comparison

 Key Components of APM

-• End-User Experience Monitoring (EUEM): Measures the performance from the end user’s perspective.
+• End-User Experience Monitoring (EUEM): Measures performance from your users’ perspective—what they actually experience, not what your servers report.

-• Component Deep-Dive Monitoring: Examines specific components like web servers, databases, and user interfaces.
+• Component Deep-Dive Monitoring: Examines individual components like databases, web servers, APIs, and third-party services.

-• Analytics: Uses data from various sources to provide insights and recommendations.
+• Analytics: Aggregates data from all sources to provide actionable insights and predictions.

 End-User Experience Monitoring (EUEM)